 You’ll be called up for the interview either by a number on a ticket or by your name.
 The name they will call is the I-130 beneficiary’s name/I-485 applicant’s name., i.e., the person applying for lawful permanent residence (a green card).
 The immigration officer who calls you up is almost always the officer who will conduct your interview.
 The officer will escort your lawyer and yourselves (the married couple) to their office.
 If one of you is unable to communicate in English, you will need to take a translator with you.
 USCIS will not provide a translator for you.
 Neither the petitioner nor your lawyer can be the translator.
 Even if the immigration officer speaks your mother tongue, they will not conduct your interview in a language other than English.

-The office itself is not tiny, but it will be fairly small in size.
+The individual officer's room will be fairly small in size.
 It’s usually roomy enough for 4 to 5 adults but anything more than that and it will feel cramped.

 There will be 3 to 4 chairs in the room in front of the officer’s desk.
 If the officer wants your attorney to sit next to you or behind you, they will direct your lawyer according to their preference.